RandomDelta6/Surge/README.md

 # Introduction

 This is a Surge Protector PCB.
 It features robust large traces for high current carrying capacity and ensuring safety by preventing heating along unexpected regions.
 This board features an extremely small form factor of 61.6mm x 36.3mm so that it can be easily incorporated in any housing.
 It also features 3 M2 mounting points for securing the board to the housing.
+It is designed as a single sided pcb to reduce costs.

+Continuous Duty Electrical Rating: 250V/13A/50Hz/3250W
+Maximum Energy Dissipation: 476J
+Maximum Spike Current: 13,000 A
+Response Time: Less than 1 nanosecond

 Features Include
 > Thermal Resettable Fuse
+> Low Cost
+> Small Footprint
 >

 # Schematic